vaspike/Java-Launcher/README.md

 ## Getting Started

 1. Install the **Java Launcher** extension from the VS Code Marketplace.
-2. Open a Java project (Maven or Gradle).
+2. Open a Java project (Maven is fully supported, Gradle is experimental).
 3. Click the new Java Launcher icon in the Activity Bar.
 4. The extension will automatically scan your project and display all discovered entry points.
 5. Click the "Run" or "Debug" icon next to any entry point to launch it!